Updates

 At St. George’s Society of New York, we are proud to carry the name of a legendary figure whose story has inspired generations.
 But who exactly was Saint George, and why does he remain such a powerful symbol?

-This July, St. George’s Society of New York (SGSNY) bids a heartfelt farewell to Mary Lamasney, our dedicated Social Worker, as she officially retires after 17 years of incredible service.
+This July, St. George’s Society of New York bids a heartfelt farewell to Mary Lamasney, our dedicated Social Worker, as she officially retires after 17 years of incredible service.